Long Term Care Report

-If you are a Deputy or an Attorney deciding to sell a property following an individuals move into residential or nursing care you need to be able to answer the specific question of whether there is a possibility the individual could return home.
+If you are a Deputy or an Attorney and you are in the position of deciding on long-term care within a residential or nursing home.
+In that case, you need to be able to answer the specific question of whether there is a possibility the individual could return home.

 We can provide all of the relevant information and evidence to support you in your decision making.